 When people are connected and acting together, they are healthier and change is possible.

 Community members know that resources available in a community, from healthy food to good parks and safe streets, make a difference in their health and the health of their children.
 When interest in food and community emerged as a theme in 2009, we started a small community garden.
-That has grown into major garden spaces and many ways for people to learn together and take action for a healthy, strong community.
+That has grown into major garden spaces and a community engagement program called Food, Land, and Community (FLC) that provides many ways for people to learn together and take action for a healthy, strong community.

 As with all our work, the specifics in this area evolve as we learn with people in the community.